What is Cancer?

-You can contact our Cancer Care Coordinator – Louise McMullen works across all four practices in the Newport and Central PCN.
+You can contact our Cancer Care Coordinator, Louise McMullen, who works across all four practices in the Newport and Central PCN.
 Her aim is to provide a support service to cancer patients right from diagnosis and beyond, offering a dedicated cancer care review appointment within 9 months of being diagnosed.
-Louise offers face to face appointments of 45 minutes or telephone calls for anyone who has any non – clinical concerns or worries.
+Louise offers face to face appointments of 45 minutes or telephone calls for anyone who has any non–clinical concerns or worries.

 Louise is based in practices on the following days: